 National Federal & Florida representation.
 Global clientele.

-Despite the rapidly changing law, our firm consistenly employs five core principles for our clients: outstanding service, substantial experience, continued study, commitment to excellence in what we produce, and cutting-edge technology to work efficiently.
+Florida Appellate Practice.
+Federal Appellate Practice.
+Our axiom is straightforward.
+Despite the rapidly changing law, our appellate firm consistently employs five core principles for our clients: be leaders in outstanding service, substantial experience, continued study, commitment to excellence in what we produce and how we work efficiently.

 The successful results of our five-core approach speak for themselves.

 Most recently, the firm's founder headed the appellate groups with several health care litigation firms representing national clients.

 The firm's attorneys know appellate practice.
 They are board certified appellate specialists by The Florida Bar.
 Clients entrust their complex and high stakes appeals to EAP PLLC for four fundamental reasons.
 We are board certified in appellate, highly experienced and innovative specialists, while not yielding to over-confidence.
 We provide outstanding customer service, with the highest Avvo customer ratings of 10 out of 10, and 5 stars.
 And we are well-respected, well-known and even feared by some as aggressive, rigorous appellate advocates.

 We are a select group of lawyers (less than 200 out of roughly100,000 lawyers in Florida) certified by The Florida Bar as having real appellate expertise.

 Former Florida Supreme Court Justice Leander Shaw explained why appellate expertise are so important: